-Frequently Asked Questions (FAQs) About Selecting Sustainable Formats for Electronic Records
+Frequently asked questions about Selecting Sustainable Formats for Electronic Records

 This FAQ is provided to Federal agencies to assist them in meeting their records management responsibilities under 44 U.S.C.
 Ch.
 31. Agencies can use this information when selecting and implementing formats for long-term electronic records, and when business needs necessitate formats not specifically addressed by existing NARA guidance.
 Visit the Toolkit for Managing Electronic Records to access existing guidance under the topic of "Specific Records Technologies" (e.g., digital photographic records).